-The summer months bring the most crowds, but since Epcot is the least kid-friendly park, if you must visit during June, July and August your best bet is to stay in the World Showcase and avoid Future World completely.
+The summer months bring the biggest crowds, but since Epcot is the least kid-friendly park, if you must visit during June, July, and August, your best bet is to stay in the World Showcase and avoid Future World completely.

 That being said, these major holidays are notorious for Disney's most massive crowds:

 - New Year's Day (January 1)